 Nothing matches the warmth and beauty of natural wood countertops.
-While butcher block wood countertops are common wide wood planks and natural live edge wood slabs, they have grown in popularity.
-It is easy to understand why with the rich color tones, knots, and complex wood grain patterns, who needs stone countertops.
-Each live edge wood slab and wood plank is hand-selected and finished to perfection.
-Ultimately, producing quality natural wood countertops.
+While butcher block wood is common, wide wood planks and natural live edge wood counters have grown in popularity.
+It is easy to understand why, with their rich color tones, knots, and complex wood grain patterns.
 Along with our live edge counters, we also assist DIY woodworkers in sourcing quality material and a few trade tips, such as how to fill checks or voids and finish options.
 Services such as surfacing and cutting are also available.

 Natural wood countertops

-While butcher block countertops are common in kitchens, basically, strips of wood are fabricated together, making a solid hard surface.
+Butcher block counters feature strips of wood fabricated together, making a solid, hard surface.
 This style is also available in end grain and wide plank, the most durable being the end grain butcher block countertops.
 They are also the most expensive.
-Simultaneously, the wood species like maple, walnut, cherry, hickory, and beech are common choices, all commonly found in your local lumber yard in various thicknesses.
-Typically a butcher block or wide plank countertop ranges from $35 to $75 per square foot.
-In contrast, the end grain is double the price.
-With live-edge countertops, the cost ranges from $95 to $300 per square foot.
+Simultaneously, wood species like maple, walnut, cherry, hickory, and beech are common choices in your local lumberyard in various sizes.
+A butcher block or wide plank counter typically ranges from $75 to $300 per square foot.
+On the other hand, end grain is double the price.
+With live-edge countertops, the cost ranges from $95 to $500 per square foot.

 Live edge countertop

 We specialize in natural wood counters built from live edge wood slabs.
 We also harvest our live edge wood slabs from dead-standing trees and root systems on the forest floor.
 While our wood is from the Pacific Northwest, we also source material locally.
 We offer maple, black walnut, redwood, elm, claro walnut, western juniper, and other incidental trees.
 We look forward to working with you.
-The process is a simple email or calls our studio in Nashville, Tennesse, to walk through the process.
+A simple email or call to our Nashville, Tennessee studio at 615-878-6216.